-Alternative 3B is the National Economic Development (NED) plan and this is also the Tentatively Selected Plan as it is the plan that reasonably maximizes net annual benefits while minimizing impacts to the environment and is supported by the City of New Haven and CT DEEP.
+Alternative 3B is the National Economic Development (NED) plan and this is also the Recommended Plan as it is the plan that reasonably maximizes net annual benefits while minimizing impacts to the environment and is supported by the City of New Haven and CT DEEP.

 For more information, please contact the Project Manager, by e-mail or by calling 978-318-8172.